shenef/Boktai-Speedrunning/src/shinbok/any.md

 Go through the ↘️, ↗️ paths, then walk on the grown plant & the iron block to proceed in the ↖️ direction.

-You can reach the moving platform without using another ![icon][banana]banana, so wait until you've reached the other side before using another one.
+You can reach the moving platform without using another ![icon][power_nut] Power Nut, so wait until you've reached the other side before using another one.

 Then proceed in the ↖️ direction twice (watch out for the centipede), then ↙️ twice and ↖️ again to go outside.